 - Adept at working on complex problems through multi-sector collaboration: Improving the health of communities requires an ability and willingness to work with partners from other sectors to address complex health issues and enhance their ability to learn from one another.
 We have experience advising leading health-focused institutions across sectors (e.g., foundations, providers, insurers, governments), both individually and collectively.

 - Fluent in health, health care, and social determinants of health: FSG has deep experience working with clients to design strategies that encompass a broad set of health and health care delivery issues.
-FSG has partnered with clients seeking to improve health at the population level through understanding and addressing the complex and interrelated social and environmental conditions that influence health.
+FSG has a deep understanding of the intersection between public health and health care delivery and has partnered with clients seeking to improve health at the population level through understanding and addressing the complex and interrelated social and environmental conditions that influence health.

-- Facility working with clients facing a transforming health care and public health landscape: FSG has a proven ability to co-create solutions and innovate with clients.
+- Facility working with clients facing a transforming health care and public health landscape: FSG understands the implications of changes in health care delivery and financing and has a proven ability to co-create solutions and innovate with clients.
 FSG teams can quickly customize and adapt content and process to meet the unique needs of individual clients.
 FSG can serve as a facilitative or strategy consultancy as clients’ needs change.

 Research and Tools